 Amendments adopted to include construction industry

-Salem - The Oregon Occupational Safety and Health Division (Oregon OSHA) has adopted changes to the confined space rule to include the construction industry.
+Salem, OR — The Oregon Occupational Safety and Health Division (Oregon OSHA) has adopted changes to the confined space rule to include the construction industry.
 The new rule replaces a 2012 version that was never enforced because of concerns raised by stakeholders after its adoption.
 With the new rule in place, construction employers will need to comply beginning March 1, 2015.